Understanding Eye Strain

 Even though eye strain does not permanently damage the eyes, it still affects individual productivity.
 Even worse, though, is the impaired vision that can create safety issues with more permanent consequences.

-For your own comfort and safety and potentially that of others as well, decide on a few minor changes you can make today to prevent your eyes from getting overly tired and strained.
+For your comfort and safety and potentially that of others, decide on a few minor changes you can make today to prevent your eyes from getting overly tired and strained.
 Chances are good that no one method for reducing eye strain will provide complete and permanent relief.
-However, an eye rest and care routine combining the above suggestions can help prevent, reduce, and relieve your eye fatigue on a long-term basis.
+However, combining the above suggestions, an eye rest and care routine can help prevent, reduce, and relieve your eye fatigue long-term.